-- Q. How can I properly select a data set for the Dual Pair Differential Interferometry processing and how is it implemented? - A. This module allows to provide as input two slaves and one or two masters (i.e. 3- or 4-pass approach respectively); the functionality allows to automatically perform all the steps from the interferogram generation to the phase unwrapping for the two pairs and, at the end, the program generates at once the Digital Elevation Model and and of the Displacement Map and are the two unwrapped interferograms by inverting a simple linear system (the concept is similar to that implemented in the SBAS are the SBAS are the SBAS are the SBAS are the SBAS are the system with many measures to make the estimation more accurate and reliable); all products are finally geocoded.
+Q. - How can I properly select a data set for the Dual Pair Differential Interferometry processing and how is it implemented?

+A. - This module allows to provide as input two slaves and one or two masters (i.e. 3- or 4-pass approach respectively); the functionality allows to automatically perform all the steps from the interferogram generation to the phase unwrapping for the two pairs and, at the end, the program generates at once the Digital Elevation Model 341 and of the Displacement Map 347 from the two unwrapped interferograms by inverting a simple linear system (the concept is similar to that implemented in the SBAS [538] using a more robust approach, since the SBAS uses an over-determined system with many measures to make the estimation more accurate and reliable); all products are finally geocoded.
 Concerning the "ideal" input dataset, it is represented by: i) a pair good for DEM generation (e.g. temporal separation as short as possible to get high coherence, no displacement between the two dates and baseline not too small to have good height sensitivity), which we can call the "DEM pair"; ii) a pair good for displacement detection (e.g. a co-seismic pair, with one acquisition before and one after an earthquake and possibly a quite small baseline), which we can call the "DInSAR pair".
 The functionality allows to select different possible models depending on the displacement type/dynamics: for instance the "linear model" is suitable to describe subsidence phenomena; the "step model" for acquisitions spanning an earthquake event; the "no model" configuration, where the first pair (used for the DEM generation) did not record any displacement which was vice versa captured by the second pair (used for the Displacement Map generation).